Drakule-Mihawk101/DistInfomap/README.txt

 	2) seed: this is for random seed value for generating random sequential order of vertices during the iterative optimization process.

-	3) network data: RelaxMap currently supports two different types of the input data format.
-1) pajek format (.net) and 2) edge list format (.txt)
-				You can find an example of each format in the data/ directory.
+	3) network data: DistInfomap currently supports pajek format (.net) You can find an example given in the source directory
-				You can also find more datasets from Stanford Network Analysis Project (SNAP) network data repository.

 	4) # thread: the number of threads.
 Put value 1 for the number of thread

 	5) # attempts: the number of attempts